mpa139/allanlab/_pages/home.md

 ---
 title: "Allan Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Allan Lab at Leiden University &rarr; LMU."
 sitemap: false
 permalink: /
 ---

-*News: Our group will move to LMU Munich!* During the next two years, we will build up a group at LMU and transitioning our instruments to Munich.
+**News: Our group will move to LMU Munich!** During the next two years, we will build up a group at LMU and transitioning our instruments to Munich.
 We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
 Please contact me if you are interested.
 More details to follow.